 But, for Mr. Taylor, that was not the end of the story.
-Just the week before the rock toppling incident, Mr. Taylor had filed a personal injury lawsuit based on injuries he said he suffered in a car accident which had occurred several years earlier.
+Just the week before the rock toppling incident, Mr. Taylor had filed a personal injury lawsuit based on injuries he said he suffered in a car accident that had occurred several years earlier.

 In his personal injury complaint, Mr. Taylor alleged that he had suffered from permanent debilitating pain and had lost his enjoyment of life.
 These allegations were directly contradicted by his actions shown in the video.
-He was pushing and shoving a monumentally heavy boulder, jumping up and down for joy, laughing out loud and clearly enjoying life.
+He was pushing and shoving a monumentally heavy boulder, jumping up and down for joy, laughing out loud, and clearly enjoying life.
 After the defense attorney viewed the video, he expressed his plan to file a motion to dismiss.
 The case was subsequently dismissed on the agreement of both parties a few weeks after the viral video.

 Courts have ruled that you have no expectation of privacy in anything posted on social media and the evidence is admissible against you unless there is some other evidentiary reason preventing it from being used.